Best Bivy Sacks To Keep You Safe In Freezing Temps

 But I stayed dry and reasonably warm.

-It allowed me to catch some much-needed sleep before continuing the search and rescue mission.
+It allowed me to catch some much-needed sleep before continuing the search and rescue mission:

 1.

-RAB Storm Bivi One-Person Lightweight Waterproof Shelter
+RAB Storm Bivi One-Person Lightweight Shelter

-They’re finally becoming more well-known in the US.
 But you can still find their high-quality gear reasonably priced as they try to earn a following here.

 There are no poles or fancy options, just a simple, breathable fabric cover with a mesh vent panel.